-SUMMARY OF EFFORTS
+2.0 SUMMARY OF EFFORTS

-The Southern California Association of Governments (SCAG) approved the Final Sixth Cycle Regional Housing Needs Assessment (RHNA) Allocation Plan on March 4, 2021, at which point the City's housing needs allocation was finalized.
+The Southern California Association of Governments (SCAG) approved the Final Sixth Cycle Regional Housing Needs Assessment (RHNA) Allocation Plan on March 4, 2021, at which point the City of Laguna Wood's (City) housing needs allocation was finalized.

 On May 5, 2021, the City Council held its first meeting to discuss and consider the RHNA and General Plan Housing Element Update.
 The meeting took place at Laguna Woods City Hall at 2 p.m.
+City Council meetings are also televised and closed captioned with reasonable accessibility accommodations available on request.
 Public comments were accepted in person, in writing, by telephone, or by computer (Zoom).
 All five members of the City Council participated.